leonardopangaio/git4nondev/README.md

 After all the work in the project, on different branches, it's time to unify the main and the other branch.
 In this case, can be used the command `git merge "BranchName"` inside the `main/master` branch.

-If there are merge conflicts, there is two default ways to proceed, 1st is to use `git merge --abort` to cancel de merge, ajust the code and merge again the code, or the code can be ajusted and runs the `git merge --continue` command line.
+If there are merge conflicts, there is two default ways to proceed, 1st is to use `git merge --abort` to cancel de merge, adjust the code and merge again the code, or the code can be adjusted and runs the `git merge --continue` command line.

 The other way to merge two different branches is using the `rebase` command, on that way, the second branch will be updated with the last commits of main/master.
 It's like all the commits from a branch were copied to another branch.